 Umbilical venous -arterial plasma composition differences suggest differential incorporation of fatty acids in NEFA and cholesteryl ester pools.
 The developing fetus requires an adequate supply of fatty acids, in particular PUFA, for optimal growth and development.
 Little is known about the transfer of fatty acids by the placenta into the fetal circulation.

 However, the molecular form in which fatty acids are transferred into the fetal circulation may influence their metabolism and hence their availability to specific tissues.
 The aim of the present study was to determine which lipid pools in the fetal circulation become enriched in fatty acids from the placenta by comparing the fatty acid compositions of individual lipid pools between umbilical venous UV and umbilical arterial UA plasma.
-Plasma from the UV and UA was collected after delivery from ten uncomplicated pregnancies, and the fatty acid composition of each lipid class was determined by GC.
+Plasma from the UV and UA was collected after delivery from ten uncomplicated pregnancies, and the fatty acid composition of each lipid class was determined by GC.get link

 jugular venous pooling: Topics by brictovesi.ga